michelle-miller/assistant-icp/install.md

 | Access mode | ReadWriteOnce (RWO) |
 | Reclaim policy | Retain |
 | Storage type | hostPath |

+### Create a subdomain for the tool user interface
+{: #create-subdomain}

+Work with your DNS provider to create a subdomain on your cluster named `assistant` that can be used by the {{site.data.keyword.conversationshort}} tool user interface.

+For example, if you are using SoftLayer, log in to the SoftLayer portal, and go to Network > DNS > Forward Zones.
+In the DNS Forwarding Zone for your {{site.data.keyword.icpfull_notm}} cluster, add a new record with the host name 'assistant' that points to the IP address of your {{site.data.keyword.icpfull_notm}} cluster.

+You must be able to ping `assistant.{icp-url}` and get a reply.

 ### Gather information about your environment
 {: #gather-info}